Needlesslord/PaintWars_by_BrainDeadStudios/README.md

      + HUD: Quests (drop-down menu), buttons on the right (in order: go to Town Hall, Shop, Pause, Start over), resources bar (with all the resources, life timer)
      + Minimap: can be made bigger/smaller with [M], shows where in the map you are, has entities -in progress-
      + Visual and acustic feedback, all menus animated
-     + Tutorial, related to quests and dialog UI
+     + Tutorial, related to quests and dialog UI, improved
  - RESOURCES
      + 6 different resources working: paint, wood, max units, research (to improve units/buildings), metal scrap, titanium
  - ENTITIES: Allies, buildings and enemies